the-coder-man/emulation-boy/README.md

 credit goes to the MGBA team for the MGBA libary and Mads Ynddal for the pyboy libary.

-this project is not affiliated or licenced by Nintendo
+this project is not affiliated or licensed by Nintendo